Lesson video

 This brings us to our first learning task.

-Write one sentence explaining whether you think these grave goods tell us if the woman was seen as important in Anglo-Saxon society.
+Writes one sentence explaining whether you think these grave goods tell us if the woman was seen as important in Anglo-Saxon society.

-So pause the video here, make sure you've got yourself a pen and some paper and give yourself enough time to write one sentence explaining whether you think these grave goods, this image here of the brooches, tell us if the woman was seen as important in Anglo-Saxon society.
+So pause the video here, make sure you've got yourself a pen and some paper, and give yourself enough time to write one sentence explaining whether you think these grave goods, this image here of the brooches, tell us if the woman was seen as important in Anglo-Saxon society.

 Pause the video here and restart when you're ready to continue.